The Bottle Cap Challenge Is Getting All the Champions to Go to Great Lengths for Bottle Cap Removal

 There are few things to know about the latest challenge to make the internet rounds, the bottle cap challenge: A pro who kicks for a living originated it, and it’s a pretty challenging challenge to mimic the precise balanced spin and kick move that ideally takes the cap clean off while leaving the bottle standing.

 Once the reigning UFC Featherweight champ Max Holloway for whom kicking a target was already in his wheelhouse kicked us off, the artist John Mayer, mixed martial artist Conor McGregor, and the actor Jason Statham soon followed accepting the bottle cap challenge.
 (Errolson Hugh had challenged Hollowy first after Farabi Davletchin challenged him and so on and so on.)
+Even Ellie Goulding got into the game.

 “Passing this on to our guy John Mayer,” Holloway captioned his effort.